Improving autonomous UAV

 Before development, I was instructed to research methods and techniques that are available to navigate indoors with a drone without using GPS.
 It turned out that computer vision can be the most accurate if it is implemented properly.
 Another possibility is to use RF poles.

-I had to design and print out a case which could house the embedded Linux micro controller (Nvidia Tx1) and the 6 cameras in a hexagon.
+Next I advised Corvus Drones what hardware they should buy and how they can mount it on their drone.
+I designed and 3D printed a case which could house the embedded Linux micro controller (Nvidia Tx1) and the 6 cameras in a hexagon.

 After the localization algorithm was written I was tasked with writing an algorithm which could analyze plants it flew over in real time.